-DEP testing, boil water notices, and additional water testing that was completed by the prior Utility owner.
+Eight customer comments were filed in the docket from four customers, including the two customers who spoke at the customer meeting.
+One customer filed a total of five comments, which included pictures of the customer's water filter, as well as concerns about low pressure, DEP testing, boil water notices, and additional water testing that was completed by the prior Utility owner.
 The second customer filed comments in the docket that reiterated their concerns from the customer meeting, including apprehensions about the rate increase considering the quality of the water service.
 The customer also referenced low pressure, brown water, and a boil water notice due to a broken pipe.
 Comments were also received from two other customers, both of which referenced poor water quality.

-While the Commission has received some comments regarding the quality of Orange Land's water, the water issues do not appear to be systemic considering the number of complaints that were received.
+While we have received some comments regarding the quality of Orange Land's water, the water issues do not appear to be systemic considering the number of complaints that were received.
 The majority of complaints appear to be related to the aesthetics of the water.
 However, the Utility's product is in compliance with DEP primary and secondary standards as indicated by Orange Land's most recent tests performed on December 1, 2015.
-Therefore, staff recommends that the quality of Orange Land's product is satisfactory.
+Therefore, we find that the quality of Orange Land's product is satisfactory.

-The Utility's Attempt to Address Customer Satisfaction
+B. Utility's Attempt to Address Customer Satisfaction

-Staff held a customer meeting on April 30, 2018, to receive customer comments regarding the quality of service.
-Two customers spoke at the customer meeting and, as previously discussed, both customers described water quality issues.
+Two customers spoke at the April customer meeting and, as previously discussed, both customers described water quality issues.
 In addition to water quality, the second customer also expressed concerns regarding the size of the rate increase and its impact on customers.

 The Utility filed a letter in the docket outlining its follow-up action addressing the concerns raised at the customer meeting.
-Orange Land stated that it spoke with the first customer and informed them that the water was in compliance with the DEP and was safe to drink.
+Orange Land stated that it spoke with the first customer and informed them that the water was in compliance with DEP and was safe to drink.
 Additionally, the customer was advised to maintain any customer installed filters and to flush their hot water heater biannually.
 The Utility also stated that the second customer was contacted and their questions and concerns were discussed.